World-Architects/event-sourcing/docs/Event-Sourcing-Concepts.md

 If you need a basic introduction to event sourcing check [Martin Fowlers Event Sourcing description](https://martinfowler.com/eaaDev/EventSourcing.html).

-## Saving Aggregates Sequence
+## Creating and Saving Aggregate Events Sequence

-This describes what happens when an aggregate is saved:
+Triggering events

+ * Some method is called on an aggregate causing an event
+   * The event is dispatched
+   * The event is applied, the status of the aggregate changes
+   * The event is put in a stack of non-persistent events

+When persisting the aggreate:

- * The aggregates events that were **NOT** yet applied are read by the event system implementation
+ * The aggregates events that were stacked are read by the event system implementation
    * and stored in the event store
    * and flagged as read / applied
-   * Projections (if there are any) are triggered
+   * Projections (if there are any) process the events
      * Projections generate the read model / fill the database

 ## Reading / restoring aggregates Sequence